 The feeding program for Kenbro chicken depends on the system of raising the chicken.

 With the intensive system, you will need to provide kenbro feed throughout.
 You can choose either to formulate your own chicken feed or purchase commercial feeds.

 Since kenbro chicken is great at foraging for their own food, they can be raised in a free-range system.
 This means they can eat grass and other insects.
-Make sure you identify which nutrients your kenbro chicken are missing so that you can supplement.
-This might include feeding them with vegetables e.g cabbages and kale, giving them fishmeal.
-Some kenbro farmers supplement free range kenbro with commercial or self formulated feeds.
+Make sure you identify which nutrients your kenbro chicken is missing so that you can supplement.
+This might include feeding them vegetables e.g cabbages and kale, giving them fishmeal.
+Some kenbro farmers supplement free-range kenbro with commercial or self-formulated feeds.
 They give a few kilograms on a daily basis while allowing the birds to scavenge for the rest of their food.